lowjungxuan98/abu-vue-pro/README.md

 ```

 **Note on Table Name Prefix**: The prefix of the table name should be consistent with the Maven module's name.
 For
-example, since the user group is in the `yudao-module-system` module, the table name's prefix is `system_`.
+example, since the user group is in the `abu-module-system` module, the table name's prefix is `system_`.

 *Explanation*: This convention helps in organizing the database tables according to the modules they belong to, making
 maintenance easier.